Meggan Craft: Principal Investigator

 Nick Fountain-Jones: Postdoctoral Researcher

-Nick is a postdoctoral researcher looking at pathogen community ecology in big cats and in birds (they really are great habitat!).
+Nick is a Research Associate at the University of Tasmania.
+As a postdoctoral researcher in the Craft Lab, Nick looked at pathogen community ecology in big cats and in birds (they really are great habitat!).
 The focus of his research is with viruses, but he is also interested in any multi-pathogen system (or even one pathogen with many genotypes).
 Nick tries to bridge the gap between community ecology and phylogenetics by using one to inform the other.
 Nick enjoys teaching and mentoring students of all ages.
 Other research projects of Nick’s include: agent-based and system dynamics models to better understand highly pathogenic avian influenza, understanding the phylogenetic dimensions of rabies models, and using functional traits to understand anthropogenic impacts on a variety of organisms in tall forest to urban landscapes.
 Nick has a broad interest in applied and theoretical community ecology and a passion for anything invertebrate/parasitic.
 In his spare time he is a self-proclaimed “mad home-brewer” and loves to get out skiing, biking and hiking as much as possible.

 Lauren White: Postdoctoral Researcher

-Lauren White is a postdoctoral researcher at the National Socio-Environmental Synthesis Center (SESYNC).
+Lauren White is a currently a Statistician Modeler with the Covid Modeling Team at the California Department of Health.
 She received her B.S. in Biomedical Engineering from the University of Virginia, her Ph.D. from the University of Minnesota Department of Ecology, Evolution & Behavior, and is a National Science Foundation Graduate Research Fellowship recipient.
 Lauren is broadly interested in One Health- the intersection of human, animal, and environmental health- and its implications for the spread of disease.
-The goal of her dissertation research is to characterize how three different types of heterogeneity can alter individual infectiousness in wildlife: (1) host heterogeneity: variation in host behavior and susceptibility; (2) contact heterogeneity: sociality that affects community structure within populations; and (3) spatial heterogeneity: patchiness in resource and host density across a landscape.
+Her dissertation research in the Craft Lab characterized how three different types of heterogeneity can alter individual infectiousness in wildlife: (1) host heterogeneity: variation in host behavior and susceptibility; (2) contact heterogeneity: sociality that affects community structure within populations; and (3) spatial heterogeneity: patchiness in resource and host density across a landscape.
 In her spare time, Lauren enjoys yoga, hiking, ballroom dancing, and painting.

 Katherine Worsley-Tonks: PhD Student

-Katie is a PhD student in the Veterinary Medicine program.
+Katie completed PhD in the Veterinary Medicine program in 2020, and is now studying domestic dog rabies control in Kenya as a Postdoctoral Researcher at the Smithsonian Institute.
 She received her MS from the Odum School of Ecology at the University of Georgia and my BS in the School of Biological Sciences at Cardiff University.
 Katie is interested in ecosystem and public health research–specifically for infectious diseases at the interface between wild and domestic animal species.
 She is particularly fascinated by how infectious diseases move through host populations, which individuals or species promote or reduce disease transmission, and how anthropogenic change affects these processes.
 Katie for her masters examined the causes and consequences of helminth infections in Grant’s gazelle in Kenya.
-For her PhD, she is studying disease transmission between wild and domestic carnivores in urban settings.
+For her PhD, she studied disease transmission between wild and domestic carnivores in urban settings.
 Diseases that Katie is most interested in include canine distemper, toxoplasmosis and leptospirosis.
 Other than research Katie loves hiking, running, concerts, and is becoming a big fan of snow sports since living in Minnesota!

 Marie Jones: DVM/PhD Student

-Marie is a DVM/PhD dual degree student; she finished her DVM in 2017, and then began her PhD in the Veterinary Medicine graduate program.
+Marie finished her DVM in 2017, and then her PhD in the Veterinary Medicine graduate program in 2021.
+She is now a Postdoctoral Researcher at the University of Wisconsin – Madison researching Chronic Wasting Disease in deer.
 Marie has a bachelor’s degree from Colorado State University in zoology, plus experience in zoo keeping, wildlife management, and wildlife rehabilitation.
 Her research interests are in disease dynamics at the interface of humans, domestic animals, and wildlife interface.
 In her free time, Marie trains two very energetic Australian shepherds in scentwork, and practices making a mess out of her kitchen by trying new baking recipes.

 Amy Kinsley: PhD Student/ Research Assistant